 Laura Arrillaga-Andreessen is the Founder and President of the Laura Arrillaga-Andreessen Foundation (LAAF.org), an educational content platform that empowers all individuals to give, live and lead in a way that matters more.
-LAAF.org provides highest-quality academic and professional resources in three program areas: giving education, women in leadership and intentionally inclusive leadership.
+LAAF.org provides highest-quality academic and professional resources in giving education, women in leadership and her “accessible leadership” model.

-Since 2000, Laura has developed and taught numerous courses at Stanford University––including design thinking to create social impact, technology’s disruption of the social sector and Stanford’s first courses on grantmaking.
-She created and teaches Stanford Graduate School of Business’ (Stanford GSB) first courses on Strategic Philanthropy and Individual Philanthropy.
+Since 2000, Laura has created and teaches Stanford Graduate School of Business’ (Stanford GSB) first courses on Strategic Philanthropy, Individual Philanthropy and Philanthropy, Inclusivity and Leadership.
 Laura also developed and teaches Power of You: Women in Leadership to prepare students to meet the challenges that currently exist for women leaders in the workplace, as well promote inclusivity and advance impact with her “legacy leadership” model.
-Laura is the Founder and Board Chairman (2006–present) of Stanford PACS (Center on Philanthropy and Civil Society), a global research center committed to exploring ideas and strategies for the social change sector and publisher of the award-winning Stanford Social Innovation Review (SSIR).
+She has also developed and taught numerous courses at Stanford University on design thinking to create social impact, technology’s disruption of the social sector and grantmaking.
+Laura is the Founder and Board Chairman (2006–present) of Stanford Center on Philanthropy and Civil Society (PACS), a global research center committed to exploring ideas and strategies for the social change sector and publisher of the award-winning Stanford Social Innovation Review (SSIR).

-Laura is Co-founder and President of the Marc and Laura Andreessen Foundation.
-She is director of the Arrillaga Foundation and a board member of the Robin Hood Education + Technology Fund.
+Laura is Co-Founder and President of the Marc and Laura Andreessen Foundation.
+She is Co-President of the Arrillaga Foundation, a trustee of the National Gallery of Art and a board member of the Robin Hood Education + Technology Fund.
 She is a former trustee of Silicon Valley Community Foundation, Hoover Institution, Castilleja School, Menlo School, Eastside Preparatory School and San Francisco Art Institute.
-In addition to receiving numerous California philanthropy awards, Laura was a 2005 Henry Crown Fellow of the Aspen Institute; received the 2005 President’s Volunteer Service Award from the Points of Light Foundation; was honored with the World Affairs Council’s Global Philanthropy Forum 2011 Global Citizen Award, as well as was awarded the 2014 Commonwealth Club’s Distinguished Citizen Award.
+In addition to receiving numerous California philanthropy awards, Laura was a 2005 Henry Crown Fellow of the Aspen Institute; received the 2005 President’s Volunteer Service Award from the Points of Light Foundation; was honored with the World Affairs Council’s Global Philanthropy Forum 2011 Global Citizen Award, as well as was awarded the 2014 Commonwealth Club Distinguished Citizen Award.

-Laura holds an MBA from Stanford GSB, as well as an MA in Education, BA and MA in Art History all from Stanford University.
+Laura holds an MBA from the Stanford GSB, as well as an MA in Education, BA and MA in Art History all from Stanford University.
 In total Laura holds five degrees from Stanford including one conferred by Bing Nursery School, where she graduated with honors by consuming vast quantities of Play-Doh under the crafts table.
+Laura finds immense joy in dancing (by herself or with others), perennial mistletoe, sea salt flakes, gelatinous bone broth, combat boots and her all-black wardrobe.
 Laura lives with her trophy husband, technology entrepreneur and venture capitalist Marc Andreessen, near Stanford University.
-Together they are obsessed with books, art, the golden age of television and laughing to the point of incapacitation.
-Inspired by their four-year old son, they also currently are raising two vivacious garden snails (Phillipe and Augustine) and are excitedly planning their move to a home built entirely of Legos.
+Together they are obsessed with books, art, the golden age of streaming and laughing to the point of incapacitation.
+Inspired by their seven-year old son, they are raising two vivacious garden snails (Phillipe and Augustine) and are excitedly planning their move to a home built entirely of Legos and snap circuits.